Use this page to manage project specific and application wide settings of OSGi-based applications.

 The plugin is bundled with IntelliJ IDEA and is activated by default.
 If it is disabled, you can manually enable the plugin.

-From this drop-down list, select the desired framework.
+From this list, select the desired framework.
 The list contains all the framework instances defined for the currently running IntelliJ IDEA at the IDE level.
 If the framework instance you need is missing, switch to the Framework Instances page of the IDE-level OSGi settings, and define the required instance there.

 Select the path to the default MANIFEST.MF file.
 This option makes sense for the OSGi facets, where the bundle creation is performed using the existing manifest and facet configuration (the option Use existing manifest and bundle using facet configuration is turned on).
 If any other type of creating bundles is selected, this field is ignored.